 The IGA will significantly increase the amount of tax information automatically exchanged between Ireland and the U.S. It provides for the automatic reporting and exchange of information in relation to accounts held in Irish "financial institutions" by U.S. persons and the reciprocal exchange of information regarding U.S. financial accounts held by Irish Residents.
 The Company will be subject to these rules beginning 1 July 2014.
 Complying with such requirements will require the Company to request and obtain certain information and documentation from its Shareholders, other account holders and (where applicable) the beneficial owners of its Shareholders and to provide any information and documentation indicating direct or indirect ownership by U.S. Persons to the competent authorities in Ireland.
-Shareholders and other account holders will be required to comply with these requirements, and non-complying Shareholders may be subject to compulsory redemption and/ or U.S withholding tax of 30% on withholdable payments and/or other monetary penalties.
+Shareholders may be subject to compulsory redemption and/ or U.S withholding tax of 30% on withholdable payments and/or other monetary penalties.

-The IGA provides that Irish financial institutions will report to the Revenue Commissioners in respect of U.S. accountholders and, in exchange, U.S. financial institutions will be required to report to the IRS in respect of any Irish-resident account-holders.
+The IGA provides that Irish financial institutions will report to the Revenue Commissioners in respect of U.S. accountholders and, in exchange, U.S. financial institutions will be required to report to the IRS in respect of any Irishresident account-holders.
 The two tax authorities will then automatically exchange this information on an annual basis.
 The Company (and/or any of its duly appointed agents) shall be entitled to require Shareholders to provide any information regarding their tax status, identity or residency in order to satisfy any reporting requirements which the Company may have as a result of the IGA or any legislation promulgated in connection with the agreement and Shareholders will be deemed, by their subscription for or holding of Shares to have authorised the automatic disclosure of such information by the Company or any other person to the relevant tax authorities.